 - Hypovolaemic shock.

 Plasma volume expanders - crystalloid, colloid or a mixture of both - are used to restore vascular volume, stabilise circulatory haemodynamics and maintain tissue perfusion (O’Neill, 2001).
-Hypovolaemic shock occurs when there is a reduction of intravascular volume by 15 per cent or more (O’Neill and Perrin, 2002).
+Hypovolaemic shock occurs when there is a reduction of intravascular volume by 15% or more (O’Neill and Perrin, 2002).

 The initial goal when treating hypovolaemia is to stop the volume loss and then restore the circulating volume.
 If fluid restoration is done too early it can promote bleeding (Webb, 1999).
 Loss of the circulating fluid decreases venous return and leads to decreased stretch of ventricular muscle.
 This reduces cardiac output and results in hypotension and poor perfusion.
 There are many factors to consider regarding fluid resuscitation.